 Free users are limited to 10 queries per day.

-Once you have your list of keywords, you can download or copy and paste them then run them through Google Keyword Planner to find out which ones are worth targeting (based on associated search volumes and competition).
+Once you have your list of keywords, you can download or copy and paste them into your favorite keyword tracking tool.

 Another interesting Google product is Google Trends.
 It provides you with a selection of popular keywords which correspond to your keyword, based on the latest search trends.
 It also gives you a graphical representation of the changing trends over time, along with the countries and cities the keyword is searched in.

 This can be particularly useful when the world sees change.
 For example, in the wake of Covid-19, we saw a number of changing trends, including a spike in queries related to buying and adopting pets.
 This obviously led to a number of opportunities for some online businesses, including pet website ukpets.com who reporting a significant rise in traffic that matched trends from google Trends.

 Spyfu is a very handy and free competitive keyword research tool.
 There are two ways in which you can have your keyword researched in Spyfu:

 - Enter your website’s URL: It shows the top keywords that the website ranks for both via paid advertisements and organic search.
 Use it for a competitor’s website, too.